HHallb/pyPFC/README.md

 * torch
 * vtk

+Note that PyPI only installs torch with CPU support.
+To add GPU support, refer to [Installation and Usage](#installation-and-usage).

 ## [Installation and Usage](#installation-and-usage)
 The simplest way to install pyPFC is via pip, which should ensure that package [dependencies](#package-dependencies) are met automatically.
 Note, however, that **PyTorch is only installed with CPU support** since PyPI only provides the CPU version of torch.
 For GPU support, see the tip a couple of lines down in this section.